Heinrich Anton de Bary: Later career and research

 In 1867, de Bary moved to the University of Halle as successor to Professor Diederich Franz Leonhard von Schlechtendal, who, with Hugo von Mohl, co-founded the pioneer botanical journal Botanische Zeitung.
 De Bary became its coeditor and later sole editor.
 As an editor of and contributor to the journal, he exercised great influence upon the development of botany.
-After the Franco-Prussian War (1870–1871), de Bary was appointed professor of botany at the University of Strasbourg, where he was the founder of the Jardin botanique de l'Université de Strasbourg, and was also elected as the inaugural rector of the reorganized university.
-He conducted much research in the university botanical institute, attracted many students from Europe and America, and made a large contribution to the development of botany.
+Following the Franco-Prussian War (1870–1871), de Bary took the position of professor of botany at the University of Strasbourg, where he was the director of the Jardin botanique de l'Université de Strasbourg, and founder of its New Garden.
+He was also elected as the inaugural rector of the reorganized university.
+He conducted much research in the university botanical institute, attracted many international students, and made a large contribution to the development of botany.

 His 1884 book Vergleichende Morphologie und Biologie der Pilze, Mycetozoen und Bakterien was translated into English as Comparative Morphology and Biology of the Fungi, Mycetozoa, and Bacteria (Clarendon Press, 1887).

 Fungi and plant diseases

 De Bary was devoted to the study of the life history of fungi.
-At that time, various fungi were still considered to arise through spontaneous generation.
-He proved that pathogenic fungi were not the products of cell contents of the affected plants and did not arise from the secretion of the sick cells.
+At that time, various fungi were still considered to arise via spontaneous generation.
+He proved that pathogenic fungi were like other plants, and not the products of secretions from sick cells.

 In de Bary’s time, potato late blight had caused sweeping crop devastation and economic loss.
-He studied the pathogen Phytophthora infestans (formerly Peronospora infestans) and elucidated its life cycle.
-The origin of plant diseases was not known at that time.
-Much as Miles Joseph Berkeley (1803–1889) had insisted in 1841 that the oomycete found in potato blight was the cause of the disease, de Bary declared that the rust and smut fungi were the causes of the pathological changes in diseased plants.
+The origin of such plant diseases was not known at that time. de Bary studied the pathogen Phytophthora infestans (formerly Peronospora infestans) and elucidated its life cycle.
+Miles Joseph Berkeley (1803–1889) had insisted in 1841 that the oomycete found in potato blight caused the disease.
+Similarly, de Bary asserted that rust and smut fungi caused the pathological changes that affected diseased plants.
 He concluded that Uredinales and Ustilaginales were parasites.

-De Bary spent much time studying the morphology of fungi and noticed that certain forms that had been classified as separate species were actually successive stages of development of the same organism.
+De Bary spent much time studying the morphology of fungi and noticed that certain forms that were classed as separate species were actually successive stages of development of the same organism.
 De Bary studied the developmental history of Myxomycetes (slime molds), and thought it was necessary to reclassify the lower animals.
 He first coined the term Mycetozoa to include lower animals and slime molds.
-In his work on Myxomycetes (1858), he pointed out that at one stage of their life cycle (the plasmodial stage), they were little more than formless, motile masses of the substance that Félix Dujardin (1801–1860) had called sarcode (protoplasm).
+In his work on Myxomycetes (1858), he pointed out that at one stage of their life cycle (the plasmodial stage), they were nearly-formless, motile masses of a substance that Félix Dujardin (1801–1860) had called sarcode (protoplasm).
 This is the fundamental basis of the protoplasmic theory of life.

 De Bary was the first to demonstrate sexuality in fungi.
 In 1858, he had observed conjugation in the alga Spirogyra, and in 1861, he described sexual reproduction in the fungus Peronospora sp.
-He saw the necessity of observing the whole life cycle of pathogens and attempted to follow it in the living host plants.
+He saw the importance of observing pathogens throughout their whole life cycle and attempted to follow that practice in his studies of living host plants.